geschnee/acg-gruppe6/README.md

 We use YML files to configure the first 2 scripts.
 - example_dataset_generate_config.yaml is the default config used by generate_dataset.py
 - example_recognition_config.yaml is the default config used by recognition_pipeline.py

+The config files can be changed or another one can be passed as a command line argument.

 # how to use